Create a Survey in less than 60 seconds!

 1. Use of AR in Pre-sale to enhance customer experience:

-Suppose you want to purchase a piece of furniture but are not sure how it will fit your interiors.
+Suppose you want to purchase a piece of furniture but are unsure how it will fit your interiors.
 Using AR, the seller can free your mind of this confusion and provide you with a virtual makeover of your interiors.
 In this way, the prospective buyer can visualize the future existence of the furniture in his room much before he makes the actual purchase.
 And all this magic takes place on the small screen of your smartphone.
 Example: Wayfair 3D room app

 (b) AR guides the shoppers to identify the trend

-We all know how significant is peer pressure in determining the final purchase decision.
+We all know how significant peer pressure is in determining the final purchase decision.
 Application of AR can help the prospect identify the trends in the market by actually watching the number of likes getting updated every moment of each product present in the showroom.
-Example: Brazilian fashion brand C&A displays its apparel on augmented reality enabled hangers.
+Example: Brazilian fashion brand C&A displays its apparel on augmented reality-enabled hangers.
 These hangers thus display the likes collected through social media sites for their product.

 (c) Interactive packaging technology

-(a) AR offers the try before you buy customer experience
+(a) AR offers the try-before-you-buy customer experience

 (b) AR offers the virtual dressing rooms